 What is a Scissor Lift?

-- – Scissor lifts use a scissor-like extension system that raises the work platform directly above itself
+– Scissor lifts use a scissor-like extension system that raises the work platform above itself

-- – Scissor lifts cannot be driven safely with the platform elevated
+– Scissor lifts cannot be driven safely with the platform elevate

 The Importance of Obtaining Boom Lift Certification